DannoPeters/git-sync/README.md

     repoB : "/run/media/peters/Danno_SuperDARN/Git_Projects/Repo-B", //location of repo-b on server

-    repoA_branch : "master", //branch to sync from repoB_branchA : '', //initial sync location (this is where pull request will be generated from) repoB_branchB :  "master", //final sync location (this is where you want the pull request to go to)
+    repoA_branch : "master", //branch to sync from repoB_branchB :  "master", //final sync location (this is where you want the pull request to go to)

     port : 8080, //specify the port for the server to listen on